+Wondering when is the best time to feed pregnant heifers?
 Feeding heifers at dusk: reducing animal loss and nighttime births.
-Heifer calving tips!
+Read below for our heifer calving tips!

 From November through May you’ll find us out every morning with our teams of horses feeding the bulls, steers, cows, and heifers (except Sundays).
 Feeding generally takes the entire crew until dinner to complete – which is promptly served at noon.